 Spontaneous Combustion #1

-In 1985 I decided that since I couldn’t play an instrument or sing in a band, and I had neither the money or knowledge to release records, therefore the only way I could really contribute to “the scene” would be starting a fanzine.
+In 1985 I decided that since I couldn’t play an instrument or sing in a band, and I had neither the money or knowledge to release records, thus the only way I could really contribute to “the scene” would be starting a fanzine.
 I was 15 years old and I didn’t know what the hell I was doing and boy it showed!
 I whipped this thing together in a day or two before leaving for MI to visit my dad who had a photocopier that I printed the copies on.
-I think he complained that I was putting to many copies on his leased machine.
-Ross spelled “Spontaneous” wrong and I didn’t know it for the first two issues (stay awake in school kids)!
+I think he complained that I was putting too many copies on his leased machine.
+Ross spelled “Spontaneous” wrong and I didn’t know it for the first two issues!
+Stay awake in school kids!
 This incorrect spelling remained for the first five issues to keep continuity, then I caved in and changed it to the proper spelling starting with issue six (which also coincided with my getting a rubber address stamper with the proper spelling on it).
 When people mentioned it was spelled wrong I told them it was “punk”.
 This featured an Adrenalin OD mail-in interview that had about nine questions and no photos, but the band drew a stick figure sketch of themselves.
 Aside from that it had a couple of record reviews.
 I sent a few away to bands and labels I liked and sold most of the rest at my high school and gave a bunch away.
 My friend, Phil McAlear, told me at school that he thought the zine sucked.
-At the time I thought he was an asshole for saying that as it wasn’t very constructive criticism but I forgave him.
-Phil would more recently go on to de-friending me on Facebook because I wasn’t conservative enough for him and his newfound love of the Jesus which I think goes against everything that big J preaches but oh well.
+At the time I thought he was an asshole for saying that as it wasn’t very constructive criticism but I forgave him and he’s still a dear friend to this very day.
 I still really love the cover art.
 I still have a couple of these stashed away.
-Looking back at this issue I think it is kind of embarrassing, but hey, I was a kid.
+Looking back at this issue, overall I think it is kind of embarrassing, but hey, I was a kid and it was the start of something that lasted far longer than I’d imagined.
 There was a contest to win a date with Scott Conway (who later became “Gub” of Gauge fame).
 No one entered formally, but I think he got plenty of dates on his own.
 This was the first issue to have the “Cool” and “Shit” lists, a feature that lasted 14 issues!
 It is funny to see how many things appeared on both lists over the course of time!

 Spontaneous Combustion #2